We are a mountain retreat located on the ridges of the Coastal range on the Pacific south west of Costa Rica.

 There is a daily public bus service, except Sundays, to a nearby village, 3 kms.
 Taxi is also available.

 One can also praticipate in the voluntary hands-on sustainable practices, wich are Margas and Chemas way of life.
-Such as gardening, reforestation, horse care and alternative energies.
+Such as gardening, reforestation and horse care.

 For more than 2 persons, please contact us for special prices.